sbl-sdsc/mmtf-proteomics/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/sbl-sdsc/mmtf-proteomics/master) to run life Jupter Notebooks in your web browser without software installation.

 Launching the Binder server may take a few minutes.
-[Binder (beta)](https://mybinder.org/) is an experimental platform for reproducible research, so it may not always work.
+[Binder (beta)](https://mybinder.org/) is an experimental platform for reproducible research (The Binder servers can be slow, may run out of memory, or may not always work).

 Then navigate to the mmtf_proteomics/analysis directory and launch any of the notebooks.